 And the way to achieve it is to brown the butter.
 Brown butter is always the answer.

 Then all you’ll really do is continue with the sugar cookie recipe.
 Even though we aren’t creaming butter and sugar together, I still recommend a mixer to really get the sugar incorporated into the brown butter.
-(Stand mixer giveaway happening!)
-To compliment the brown butter flavor, you’ll use brown sugar in this recipe.
+To complement the brown butter flavor, you’ll use brown sugar in this recipe.
 However, to keep some of the traditional sugar cookie taste– use some granulated sugar as well.
 An equal mix of both is just the flavor you’ll crave.

 This is a thick cookie dough.
 After the dough is made, you can immediately begin rolling into 1 Tablespoon size balls and dunking into sprinkles– I like red and green nonpareils and/or gold sprinkles for these!